hmk81996/citibike-dashboard/README.md

 An interactive **Tableau Dashboard** designed to provide insights related to ridership and membership, station usage, and seasonal trends.

 # Problem
 Since 2023, Citi Bike has collected, organized and made public data related to program use.
 However, there is no dashboard to provide city officials with regular, readable reports that support publicizing and improving the city program.
+Officials are seeking answers to the following questions:
+- How did ridership change throughout the year?
+- Who is riding?
+For how long?
+Where?
+- Which start and end stations are most active?
+- Based on the reports, what are recommendations for improviing the city program?

 # Methodology
 ## Data Selection and Cleaning